operator-playground-io/knative-operator-tile/cover.md

 # Knative Serving
 Knative Serving builds on Kubernetes to support deploying and serving of applications and functions as serverless containers.
 Serving is easy to get started with and scales to support advanced scenarios.
 Other features includes:

-Rapid deployment of serverless containers
+- Rapid deployment of serverless containers

-Automatic scaling up and down to zero
+- Automatic scaling up and down to zero

-Routing and network programming
+- Routing and network programming

-Point-in-time snapshots of deployed code and configurations
+- Point-in-time snapshots of deployed code and configurations

 # Knative Eventing
 Knative Eventing is a system that is designed to address a common need for cloud native development and provides composable primitives to enable late-binding event sources and event consumers.
 Knative Eventing is designed to address a common need for cloud native development:

-Services are loosely coupled during development and deployed independently
+- Services are loosely coupled during development and deployed independently

-A producer can generate events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.
+- A producer can generate events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.

-Services can be connected to create new applications
+- Services can be connected to create new applications:

-without modifying producer or consumer, and with the ability to select a specific subset of events from a particular producer.
+    - without modifying producer or consumer, and
+    - with the ability to select a specific subset of events from a particular producer.

 # Objective of tutorial